dwyl/learn-offline-first/README.md

 ## Application Cache

 **Advantages**:
-- Supports all modern browsers including Safari (desktop and iOS)
++ Supports all modern browsers including Safari (desktop and iOS)
-- Easy to set up
++ Easy to set up
-- Can be combined with service workers
++ Can be combined with service workers

 **Disadvantages**:
-- As far as we know there's no way to make operations wait for a connection to be established - even when the website isn't open in browser - before actioning them.
++ As far as we know there's no way to make operations wait for a connection to be established - even when the website isn't open in browser - before actioning them.
 With service workers this is achieved using `background sync`.

+## Service workers

+**Advantages**
++ Lots of recent and good resources of how to use them
++ Can do background-sync and push notifications (as they continue to run when the website is closed)

+**Disadvantages**
++ Only currently supported by Safari and Firefox.
++ Uses promises, so not very beginner friendly

+Since `Application Cache` is supported on all modern browsers (IE8 onwards), we're going to use it for our example.
+So, let's get stuck in!

 ## Building your first offline first app